afw13/4yearsrecoding/README.md

 2. **A website wireframe** designed in Figma.
 I wanted to use this project as an opportunity to imporve my Figma skills.
 Having a wireframe designed in advance, helped to pace my coding and keep it focused on distinct elements.

-3. **A datasheet**.
+3. **A sample datasheet**.
 Presently, this sheet contains a 14-day set of data, linked on the website.
 Once the datasheet is more fully populated, it will be embedded on the website.

 4. **A codebase**.
-The website relies on HTML, CSS and Javascript, all available in Github.
+The website relies on HTML, CSS, Python and Javascript, all available in Github.

 # Introduction
 I began this project with a wireframe that I designed in Figma.
 Designing the wireframe helped me to understand each “container” or section of the website.
 With this wireframe complete, I set out to build each container and its elements, one by one.
 The code for this project is composed of HTML, CSS and Javascript files.